Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Cradle Mountain-Lake St Clair National Park

 Cradle Mountain-Lake St Clair National Park is one of Tasmania's most famous national parks, and for good reason.
 With its rugged mountains, pristine lakes and ancient forests, the park is a hiker's paradise.
 The Overland Track, a six-day trek through the heart of the park, is one of the most popular hiking trails in Australia.
+Talk with any hiking nut in the country, and they’ll agree that the Overland should be on any avid explorer’s bucket list.
 With a range of campsites available, you can take your time and explore all that this stunning park has to offer.

 Cradle Mountain-Lake St Clair National Park